tpaschalis/tpaschalis.github.io/_posts/2020-03-31-no-opinion.markdown

 On the contrary, what I'm personally trying to achieve is

 * Keep few beliefs.
-* Get multiple sources.
+* Get multiple sources, fact-check.
 * Obtain first-hand experience where applicable.
 * Make notes my own prejudices.
 * Make notes of the prejudices of the source.
 * Keep an open mind.
-* Fact-check

 So, just keep calm, stay safe, and enjoy life!